 Krysti Nellermoe, International Rescue Committee, Salt Lake City, UT

 Krysti is the Education Program Supervisor at the International Rescue Committee (IRC) in Salt Lake City, UT.
 The IRC in Salt Lake City provides services for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to help them to thrive in the U.S. Krysti oversees Youth, ESL, and Digital Inclusion Programs, believing digital literacy is a crucial component needed for developing safety, stability, and success for newly-arrived refugees in the United States.
-Krysti received her bachelor’s degree in Education from Biola University and Masters of Arts in International Studies in from Concordia University, but the majority of the program coursework and practicum took place in Shanghai, China.
-She loves to travel and has extensive experience forming and partnering with cross-cultural teams.
+Krysti received her bachelor’s degree in Education from Biola University and Masters of Arts in International Studies from Concordia University, but the majority of the program coursework and practicum took place in Shanghai, China.
+She loves to travel and has extensive experience in forming and partnering with cross-cultural teams.

-Maddie has worked for Oregon WIC in Deschutes County for the last five years, initially serving as a breastfeeding Peer Counselor and most recently as a bilingual WIC certifier.
+Maddie has worked for Oregon WIC in Deschutes County for the last five years, initially serving as a breastfeeding peer counselor and most recently as a bilingual WIC certifier.
 She is passionate about closing the gaps that create health inequity in our communities, especially as pertaining to cultural and socioeconomic divides.
 Maddie has a special interest and focus on helping Spanish speakers become more comfortable navigating an increasingly digital landscape on their journey to health equity, and is very excited to be chosen as a fellow in this cohort.

-Samuel is from from Colombia, specifically from Cali, “the Salsa Capital of the World.”
+Samuel is from Colombia, specifically from Cali, “the Salsa Capital of the World.”
 He finished his university studies in Business Administration in 2013 and in Pedagogy for Children in 2008.
 He participated in social and cultural projects to help make this world a better place and worked for private companies in Colombia.
 Since he arrived in the U.S., he felt a huge desire to serve, help, and connect with the community and he knows education is the most effective tool to achieve everything.
-He feel it’s a privilege to be part of the working group at Orange County Literacy Council and El Centro Hispano in North Carolina.
+He feels it’s a privilege to be part of the working group at Orange County Literacy Council and El Centro Hispano in North Carolina.

 As a new Digital Inclusion Coordinator for CHN Housing Partners, Shenee is a technology trainer helping impoverished communities and senior populations acquire digital devices through small-group workshops, spontaneous individual training sessions, and more formal training workshops.
 Shenee has coached and trained teachers, parents, students, and community members on digital resources since 2005.
-She became a Certified Google Apps for Education Trainer and a Infohio I-Coach in fall 2018.
+She became a Certified Google Apps for Education Trainer and an Infohio I-Coach in fall 2018.
 These certifications allow her to teach people how to use the Google Suite and navigate the State of Ohio’s Public Library resource for education.
 When she was a middle school librarian, she held many roles: Social Media and Web Team member, Building Leadership Team, and Technology Coach for Parents.
 One of her professional development goals was to increase the use of technology integration in the classroom.